lwl1112/polymorphicHERV/README.md

 Note to GRCh37 and GRCh38 users: GRCh38 and GRCh37 have different naming scheme of chromosomes and the ALT contigs and the bed files should be changed to adapt.

-3.3 convert bam files to fasta files, then kmerize to *.50.fa with k=50.
+3.1.3 convert bam files to fasta files, then kmerize to *.50.fa with k=50 (e.g, using dsk tool).

 Example files [dataset_samples/] can be downloaded as follows:

 https://www.dropbox.com/sh/z1uhuavavywjpz3/AADgbiJyN2zeBYOq1wlR2Tsoa?dl=0

+#### 3.2 exact match data to the reference, then genereate the n/T matrix
 ```
 $ perl findmatch.pl [i]unique.withrc.50.fa [i]dataset_samples/ [o]hashlabels_1000g_50/ 50 HG00096 HG00097 HG00099 HG00100
 $ perl labelcount.pl [i]hashlabels_1000g_50/HG00096.dat [i]sortedSites [o]hashlabels_1000g_50/HG00096.label